Two Weeks in Vietnam : Perfect Itinerary for an Epic First-Time Trip

 Day 2 : Ho Chi Minh City

-The best way to discover a city is with a really good walking tour and we loved this Guruwalk tour .
-Do go in the morning though as it’s cooler.
-For more details jump over to our post about 24 hours in Vietnam.
+The best way to discover a city is with a really great walking tour and we loved this Guruwalk but do go in the morning as it’s cooler.
+For more details jump over to our post about 24 hours in Ho Chi Minh but today you’ll :

 Day 3 : Cu Chi Tunnels From Ho Chi Minh City